 Monacor SPH-176 and Monacor DT-25N look more like a classic 17 / 25 2-way speaker

-Monacor DT-25 plays very deep.
-In my opinion too deep.
-Although the following diagram shows that the DT-25N would tolerate such a deep separation purely in terms of distortion, its resonant frequency of 1500Hz clearly speaks for a steep-edge separation> 2000Hz
+Monacor DT-25 plays very low.
+Too deep in my opinion.
+In the following diagram you can see that the DT-25N would cope with such a deep separation, purely from the point of view of the distortion values, but its resonance frequency of 1500Hz clearly speaks for a steep-edged separation> 2000Hz

 Harmonic distortions Monacor DT-25N sonicated in the kit Direct

-Funnily I have then disconnected the MSH-116 and measured ...
+For fun I disconnected the MSH-116 and measured it ...

 Monacor Direct without MSH-116

-This looks remarkably similar to the following ...
+This looks noticeably similar to the following ...

-Up to 15 ° good, above that according to the faulty concept of all lying quasi d'appolito 2-way constructions.
-Unbalanced at angles> 15 ° with massive dips already starting from> = 30 ° ..
+Up to 15 ° good, above that according to the faulty concept of all lying quasi d´appolito 2-way constructions.
+Unbalanced at angles> 15 ° with massive drops from> = 30 ° ..